Thin-film solar cell: Commercial module efficiences

-A new record for thin film solar cell efficiency of 22.3% has been achieved by Solar Frontier, the world's largest CIS (copper indium selenium) solar energy provider.
+A previous record for thin film solar cell efficiency of 22.3% was achieved by Solar Frontier, the world's largest CIS (copper indium selenium) solar energy provider.
 In joint research with the New Energy and Industrial Technology Development Organization (NEDO) of Japan, Solar Frontier achieved 22.3% conversion efficiency on a 0.5 cm2 cell using its CIS technology.
-This is an increase of 0.6 percentage points over the industry's previous thin-film record of 21.7%.
+This was an increase of 0.6 percentage points over the industry's previous thin-film record of 21.7%.